 Not if you use InSoFast!
 It's no longer considered good building practice to use a plastic sheet vapor barriers with wood framing below grade, since moisture problems are inevitable.
 If the wall happens to get wet for any reason, the vapor barrier prevents it from drying.
 InSoFast is a Class III vapor barrier that allows drying to the inside and is not affected by moisture.
 With that said we still want you to air seal the InsoFast panel at all penetrations like electrical boxes and at the floor and top of the wall.
 We want to limit dust filled moisture ladened air from coming into contact with the cool concrete.
 The channels on the back of our panels are gravity drains and NOT air channels.

 Not a simple answer.
-Just appling a penetrating radon sealer on bare concrete walls and floors may not be enough.
+Remember that a basement is like the hull of a boat floating on a sea of wet mud, leaving a hole in the bottom of a boat can be problematic.
+Just applying a penetrating radon sealer on bare concrete walls and floors may not be enough.
 Sealing any cracks in the concrete and around any penetrations will help avoid future radon problems but not necessarily solve the issue.
 Open interior french drains can lead to big problem.